Business case: Review and approval

 The result of a review may be the termination or amendment of the project.
 The business case may also be subject to amendment if the review concludes that the business need has abated or changed, this will have a knock-on effect on the project.

 Public sector projects

 Many public sector projects are now required to justify their need through a business case.
 In the public sector, the business case is argued in terms of cost–benefit analysis, which may include both financial and non-financial cost and benefits.
-This allows the public body concerned to take social and environmental benefits into account, allowing a more comprehensive understanding of economic impacts.